lindehaven/CP-M/ue/ue.md

     ^W      Write to file.
 Saves the edit buffer to file with a carriage return '\r' and a new line '\n' as end of line.
 Empties the undo and paste buffers.
-    ^Q      Quit.
+    ESC     Escape.
 Exits the program if no changes have been made or the user does not want to save changes.